welovemedia/ffmate-docs/docs/getting-started.md

 Replace `{taskId}` with the actual ID returned when submitting the task.

-You can  track your FFmate tasks directly in the Web UI. 👉 [Learn more](#web-ui-monitoring)
+You can track the status and progress of your FFmate tasks directly in the Web UI. 👉 [Learn more](/docs/web-ui.md)

 ## Watchfolders